rktjmp/fennel-cljlib/doc/core.md

 This example is mapping an anonymous `function` over a table, producing new table and concatenating it with `" "`.

-However this library also provides Fennel-specific set of [macros](./macros.md), that provides additional facilities like `defn` or `defmulti` which extend the language allowing writing code that looks and works mostly like Clojure.
+However, this library also provides Fennel-specific set of [macros](./macros.md), that provides additional facilities like `defn` or `defmulti` which extend the language allowing writing code that looks and works mostly like Clojure.

-Each function in this library is created with `defn`, which is a special macros for creating multi-arity functions.
+Each function in this library is created with `defn`, which is a special macro for creating multi-arity functions.
 So when you see function signature like `(foo [x])`, this means that this is function `foo`, that accepts exactly one argument `x`.
 In contrary, functions created with `fn` will produce `(foo x)` signature (`x` is not inside